 Recently though, I have felt less like Wonder Woman and more like the limp lasso hanging from her belt.

-Feeling flat when you don't have time to be flat is a flat-out a pain in the arse.
+Feeling flat when you don't have time to be flat is flat-out, a pain in the butt.

-While this detox salad is perfect to clean the pipes, so to speak, the combination of crunchy cabbage, carrot, sprouts radish and almonds balanced by creamy avocado and sweet apple make it a kick-arse tasty salad .
-It's:
+While this rainbow salad is perfect to clean the pipes, so to speak, the combination of crunchy cabbage, carrot, sprouts, radish and almonds balanced with creamy avocado and sweet apple is a vibrant and tasty way to get back on track.

 Why Detox?